innepils/Sanntid_Heis/elevator_project/README.md

 ### Cost

-This utilises the "[HallRequestAssigner](#hall-request-assigner)" to calculate witch requests our local elevator should serve.
+This utilizes the "[HallRequestAssigner](#hall-request-assigner)" to calculate witch requests our local elevator should serve.

 ### Deadlock detector